Agenda and Information for Upcoming Conference

 • Christine McNulty-Buckley, DNP, MBA, RN, CPHQ, NEA‑BC, Certified MBSR & Koru Mindfulness Teacher, Caritas Coach®; Associate Professor, Cummings School of Nursing and Health Sciences, Endicott College, Beverly, MA.

-Special thanks and gratitude to Dr. Jan Anderson for her presentation today and meaningful time with us.
-Much gratitude to: Dr. Amy Smith, Dean, Cummings School of Nursing and Health Sciences, Endicott College, Beverly, MA, who graciously supported the Contact Hour application; MGH Institute of Health Professions Faculty, Dr. Rachael Salguero, who provided the Zoom Meeting platform; and local partnerships, which are critical in sustaining the Consortium mission and vision.
+Special thanks and gratitude to our four panelists today for their dedication to be Caritas Coach change-makers and for their generous sharing.
+Much gratitude to: Dr. Amy Smith, Dean, Cummings School of Nursing and Health Sciences, Endicott College, Beverly, MA, who graciously supported the Contact Hour application; Northeastern University, Dr. Danielle Leone-Sheehan, who provided the Zoom Meeting platform; and local partnerships, which are critical in sustaining the Consortium mission and vision.

-NEXT MRCSC PROGRAM: MRCSC will offer the next virtual program Fall 2025: Caring Science in Action, Part 2: Healing Compassionate Transpersonal Presence in Practice Settings.
-Date and time to be announced.
-Watch for program details on MRCSC website and email announcements.
+NEXT NERCSC PROGRAM: NERCSC will offer the next virtual program Spring 2026.
+Topic to be announced.
+Watch for date and program focus and title on NERCSC website and email announcements.

 Downloadable version of agenda